Lorcanomahony1/Web-application-development-app/README.md

 o    How to run the code
 .1 In order to run this code the following technlogies must be installed on your system Node.js
 MySQL Server: The database system for storing product data.
 NPM (Node Package Manager): Comes with Node.js, used for installing dependencies.

 2. This code is run using the node command in the command line i.e. "node, index.js"

 3. Access the Application: Open your web browser and navigate to http://localhost:3000.
 You will be directed to the login page.

 4. Login, using the login form,

 5. Browse products

 6. Buy products and checkout

+o    Required Technologies